Bayesian Nonparametric Inference for "Species-sampling" Problems: Coverages of prevalences

 \subsection{BNP inference for coverages of prevalences}

-We consider the problem of estimating coverages of prevalences under the BNP sampling framework \eqref{eq:exchangeable_model}.
-It is assumed that the random sample $\mathbf{X}_{n}$ features $K_{n}=k$ distinct species with frequencies $\mathbf{N}_{n}=(n_{1},\ldots,n_{k})$, and $M_{r,n}=m_{r}$ is the number of distinct species with frequency $r\geq1$.
-For $r\geq1$, in the next proposition we compute a closed-form posterior distribution of $\mathfrak{f}_{r,n,m}$, given the sample $\mathbf{X}_{n}$.
-Before stating this result, it is useful to recall the (general) hypergeometric distribution \citep[Chapter 6.2.5]{Joh(05)} and the generalized factorial distribution \citep[Chapter 2]{Cha(05)}.
-For $u\in\mathbb{N}$ and $b,c>0$, we say that a random variable $U_{b,c,u}$ on $\{1,\ldots,u\}$ has a generalized factorial distribution if, for $x \in \{1,\ldots,u\}$,
+In the ``BNP framework" \eqref{eq:exchangeable_model}, the problem of estimating the coverages of prevalences is open, and here we cover this gap.
+Before computing the posterior distribution of $\mathfrak{f}_{r,n,m}$, given $\mathbf{X}_{n}$, it is useful to recall the definition of (general) hypergeometric distribution \citep[Chapter 6.2.5]{Joh(05)}, as well as the definition of generalized factorial distribution \citep[Chapter 2]{Cha(05)}.
+For any $u\in\mathbb{N}$ and $b,c>0$, we say that a r.v. $U_{b,c,u}$ on $\{1,\ldots,u\}$ has a generalized factorial distribution if, for $x \in \{1,\ldots,u\}$,